dorian-burihabwa-sonarsource/epfl-sonar-workshop/README.md

 We now have an arbitrary but scoped rule specification, let's implement the actual logic.

 ### Three files to forge a rule

+In this section, we will write a custom rule from scratch.
+To do so, we will use a [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) approach, relying on writing some test cases first, followed by the implementation of a solution.

+Let's first start by describing the rule we want to implement.

 When implementing a rule, there is always a minimum of three distinct files to create: